OpenCobolIDE/OpenCobolIDE/doc/source/settings.rst

 .. image:: _static/compiler-settings.png
     :align: center

-This tab let you change the GnuCobol compiler settings.
+This tab let you change the GnuCOBOL compiler settings.

 .. warning:: Those settings are applied globally to every file you compile with the IDE.
 At the moment there is no way
              to set custom compiler settings per file.